 Many pack and plays come with a baby changing table that easilty detaches.
 Be sure to look carefully before purchasing it's not always included, but very useful.

-As stated earlier, another reason this is a must have baby registry item is the portability concept.
+Another reason this is a must have baby registry item is the portability concept.
 You can fold most of them down into the size of a large tailgate chair.
 When taking trips, visiting family, or simply needing to change room locations this is ideal.
 Here are some price ranges and options below:

 Next up on the must have baby registry items list is a bouncer.
 Bouncer is an umbrella baby gift term.
 Some people use the term bouncer in place of other similar items like jumpers.
 In this case we will specifically be talking about non-electronic inclined seats that rock.